How to Conduct a Job Search for Part Time College Students

 Most college students doom their chances of receiving a job from the start.
 They apply for the position, but take no additional steps to circle back on that job posting.

-Using Teal's job tracking tool, you can have all the jobs you've applied for in one place.
+Using Teal's Job Application Tracker, you can have all the jobs you've applied for in one place.
 This allows you to refer back to the jobs at any time.

 By staying organized, you'll also be able to spend less time when you apply for positions.
 Use one email address for each application.
 Have a pre-written cover letter template you can attach.
 It all helps you cut down the time you spend.